Withdrawal and Readmission

 - Students with a cumulative grade point average of less than 2.00 who are withdrawn from the University are not eligible for readmission for the following semester.
 Should students wish to petition for readmission for the next term, petitions must be submitted to the Office of the Vice Provost for Undergraduate Education by published deadlines.

 - Grade assignment will be based on the following: If the withdrawal occurs by the last date to drop without receiving Ws, no grade will be recorded.
 If the withdrawal occurs after that date, a grade of W will be assigned for each course through the last day of classes for the semester.
 After the last day of classes, the appropriate academic grade will be assigned by the instructor for each registered course, regardless of class attendance.
 Academic retention standards will be applied.

 - Retroactive withdrawal/drop dates normally will not be granted.
-Requests for exceptions will be considered by the Office of the Vice Provost for Undergraduate Education (LC 30) only for extraordinary, fully documented circumstances.
+Requests for exceptions should be submitted to the Office of the Vice Provost for Undergraduate Education (LC30) and will be considered by the Committee on Academic Standing.

 - A student who registers and receives grades of Z for all coursework for the semester will incur full financial liability.

 Questions regarding financial obligations or refunds as a result of leaving the University should be directed to the Student Financial Center www.albany.edu/studentservices/ or by calling 518-442-3202.
 Students living in residence halls who find it necessary to leave the University must contact the Department of Residential Life www.albany.edu/housing/index.shtml, or call 518-442-5875.